ZephyrTransport/zephyr-website/leadership.md

 #### Committees
 Committee's of the board are chaired by board members but also contain some instigators to assist with getting work done.
-Committee membership will be updated with new board members in September 2018.
+Committee membership will be updated with new board members after the board rotation in summer 2019.

 **Executive** | **Communications** | **Programs** | **Workforce Development**
 --- | --- | --- | ---